spatie/laravel-sitemap/README.md

 The package will automatically register itself.

-If you intend to use the crawler to generate your sitemap, you also need to install the [Spatie's Crawler](https://github.com/spatie/crawler) package:
+If you intend to use the crawler to generate your sitemap using `SitemapGenerator::create(...)`, you also need to install the [Spatie's Crawler](https://github.com/spatie/crawler) package:

 ``` bash
 composer require spatie/crawler